Skip to content

 All seven services run on iOS, Android, smart TVs, and modern web browsers.
 Roku, Fire TV, Apple TV, Chromecast, Google TV, Samsung Tizen, and LG webOS are supported by every entry on this list except Crackle, which skips a few smaller smart TV platforms.

 Cross-device watch progress is the area where they differ most.
 Tubi, Plex, and Prime Video sync your watch position cleanly between phone, browser, and TV.
 Pluto TV and The Roku Channel sync less reliably, especially across mobile and TV.
-We tested Tubi switching mid-movie from the iPhone 15 Pro to the LG C4 and the resume position was accurate within a few seconds.
+Switching mid-movie from a phone to a smart TV on Tubi resumes within a few seconds of where you left off.

 #Bottom Line